aelfric/ncfl-livedocs/cx.md

   not when you really start, but the scheduled start time) to submit their decisions.
 This countdown is visible on the ballot.
-This rule exists a) to keep us on schedule, b) to encourage debaters to minimize wasted time within rounds, and c) to prevent judges from overanalyzing every piece of evidence in a round.
+This rule exists a) to keep us on schedule, b) to encourage debaters to minimize wasted time within rounds, and c) to prevent judges from over-analyzing every piece of evidence in a round.
 - This should create an incentive for all participants to start on time (or early!), move swiftly through the round, and quickly notify tab of any tech